FlatFilers/flatfile-plugins/plugins/dedupe/README.md

 ### `opt.on` *string*

-The `on` parameter specifieds which field key to match on.
+The `on` parameter specifies which field key to match on.

 ### `opt.keep` *'first' | 'last'*